Darko Rajaković: Tulsa 66ers (2012–2014)

 In 2012, Rajaković became the head coach of the Tulsa 66ers of the NBA Development League.
-Rajaković led Tulsa to a combined 51-49 record over two seasons, including a 27-23 record and NBA D-League Semifinals appearance in 2012–13.
+Rajaković led Tulsa to a combined 51–49 record over two seasons, including a 27–23 record and NBA D-League Semifinals appearance in 2012–13.
 During his time with the 66ers, Tulsa was assigned seven players from Oklahoma City a total of 50 times (the most in the league during that stretch), including Oklahoma City players such as Reggie Jackson, Perry Jones, Jeremy Lamb and André Roberson.
-Rajaković witnessed five of his Tulsa players receive call-ups to the NBA, including four to the Oklahoma City (Grant Jerrett, Daniel Orton, Mustafa Shakur and Reggie Williams).
+Rajaković witnessed five of his Tulsa players receive call-ups to the NBA, including four to the Oklahoma City Thunder (Grant Jerrett, Daniel Orton, Mustafa Shakur and Reggie Williams).
 He coached 11 Tulsa players over the two years who were on an NBA roster in the 2013–14 season.

-NBA assistant (2014–present)
+NBA assistant (2014–2023)

 On 5 July 2014, Rajaković was named assistant coach of the Oklahoma City Thunder.
-During his time with the Thunder, Rajaković has helped develop many players, including Steven Adams, Andre Roberson, Terrance Ferguson, Victor Oladipo, Dennis Schröder, and Alex Abrines.
-Rajaković served as the Thunder’s head coach at NBA Summer League in 2014 and 2015.
+During his time with the Thunder, Rajaković helped develop many players, including Steven Adams, Andre Roberson, Terrance Ferguson, Victor Oladipo, Dennis Schröder and Alex Abrines.
+Rajaković served as the Thunder's head coach at NBA Summer League in 2014 and 2015.
 He was on the Western Conference All-Star Team coaching staff in 2014.
-Rajaković helped lead the Thunder to the playoffs four consecutive seasons (2016, 2017, 2018, and 2019), making it to the 2016 NBA Western Conference Finals.
+Rajaković helped lead the Thunder to the playoffs four consecutive seasons (2016, 2017, 2018 and 2019), making it to the 2016 NBA Western Conference Finals.

-On June 26, 2019, Rajaković was hired as an assistant coach for the Phoenix Suns.
+On 26 June 2019, Rajaković was hired as an assistant coach for the Phoenix Suns.

-On September 13, 2020, Rajaković was hired as an assistant coach for the Memphis Grizzlies.
-On January 11, 2022, Rajaković as the interim head coach led the Grizzlies to a 116–108 win over the Golden State Warriors.
+On 13 September 2020, Rajaković was hired as an assistant coach for the Memphis Grizzlies.
+On 11 January 2022, Rajaković as the interim head coach led the Grizzlies to a 116–108 win over the Golden State Warriors.
 It was his head coaching debut in NBA.
 After his fellow Serbian countryman Igor Kokoškov, he is the second European who led an NBA team in a regular season game.
 Rajaković finished his stint as the interim head coach with a 4–1 record.

 In May 2022, Rajaković was featured in ESPN's annual report on potential coaching candidates to watch.
-The article stated, "People all over the coaching world, as well as players who have benefited from his grasp of the game, rave about Darko Rajakovic.
-That makes a lot of sense when you consider he has been poached twice -- Phoenix and Memphis -- over the past couple of years by incoming head coaches assembling a staff from scratch.
-A European head coach has yet to break through with a sustained career in the NBA, but Rajakovic (Serbia) has the intellect and passion for the craft that makes him the current morning-line favorite to become the first.
-The man has authored academic-journal style articles about the evolution of the pick-and-roll, but he's anything but academic in his warmth with players and fellow coaches."

-Serbian national team (2019)
+The article stated:

+Toronto Raptors (2023–present)

+On 13 June 2023, Rajaković was hired by the Toronto Raptors as the 10th head coach in franchise history.

+Rajaković was fined $25,000 after he used his post-game press conference to speak out against the NBA's officiating in a 132–131 loss to the Los Angeles Lakers on 10 January 2024, which he felt was biased towards the Lakers and giving the Raptors unfair disadvantages.